earthly/earthly/.github/ISSUE_TEMPLATE/feature-proposal.md

 **Expected Behavior**
 <!-- Please describe how you expect the change to work.
 Ideally, follow the style of reproduction steps - the steps that you expect to take, followed by the expected outcome.

-Example: if the proposal is to "allow user defined commands to return values", the steps may be:
+Example: if the proposal is to "allow functions to return values", the steps may be:

 1. Given the following Earthfile:
 ```